Velvet, Velveteen, Coupe de Ville, Peachskin, and other Fabrics

 Judicial Gowns come in your choice of six principal fabrics: Seville, Islander, Tissue Faille, Coupe de Ville, Peachskin.

-We also have four additional fabric types: Starlight Satin, Coventry, Velvet, and Velveteen.
+We also have four additional Academic Apparel Fabric Types types: Starlight Satin, Coventry, Velvet, and Velveteen.
 Starlight Satin is used for Choir Stoles.
 Coventry is a heavier fabric used for some Choir Robes.
 Velvet and Velveteen are a lush fabric used for our tams and as an accent to certain specialize gowns like doctoral robes.
 Of course, we also have a variety of trim and tassel fabrics to highlight various aspects of our gowns.

 A 100% VISA®* polyester gabardine fabric, this American made fabric is high quality, built to release stains, and has excellent life and draping qualities.
 It is also wrinkle resistant and washable.
 VISA®* fabrics like Seville offer lasting cleanability and absorbency, color retention that lasts four times longer than cotton or blends, minimal shrinkage over the life of the products, and includes a soft, natural feeling and a graceful drape.
 And Seville generally will not cause lint, or suffer fiber loss!